 Update – November 1, 2016:

 I get many emails and comments related to this post — from people interested in micro four thirds (m43) and mirrorless cameras as a wildlife format.
-I’ve been shooting with Olympus m43 gear exclusively now for three years and plan to update my impressions before the end of the year.
+I’ve been shooting with Olympus m43 gear exclusively now for three years and haven’t been tempted to switch.
 In the interim, the gear I’m now using is the OMD E-M1, with my original E-M5 as a backup body.
-I’m looking forward to the new E-M1 Mark II with improved AF, just released .
-It’s definitely on my wish list.
 The lenses I’ve used in the intervening years for wildlife photography are: Zuiko 50-200mm; Lumix 100-300mm; m.zuiko 40-150mm; and just this month, the brand new m.zuiko 300mm.

 A local camera salesperson — who, for the purposes of anonymity, shall be named Malacoda — advised me that I will never get a decent wildlife shot with a micro four thirds camera (m43).
 In fact, according to Malacoda, the only way I will ever get a respectable photograph of a sitting or flying bird will be through the grace of a Canon EOS-1D X and a seven-thousand-dollar 400mm f2.8 lens.
 I’m definitely not going to get that shot with a “flimsy” Nikon D7100, let alone with the “poser” Nikon D600 or D800.
 Olympus four thirds?
 What?
 Are you kidding?
 Those are toy cameras.
 And if I’m dumb enough to buy a puny micro four thirds, mirrorless camera, I might as well lob myself off the Golden Gate Bridge because my self worth will not hold up under the derision I’ll face in the field, wearing just a necklace of a camera.